 Taste-wise, though similar in flavor, I don't think I'd put them on par with, say Ube Ice Cream or Ube Waffles, but they're another admirable foray into the realm of violet Asian veggie themed dessert foods, as only Trader Joe's can pull off, or likely even attempt.

 If you're into ube a lot, or you don't mind crumbly, powdery shortbread cookies, I say give 'em a whirl.
-Three and a half stars from me.
+Three stars from me.
 Four from Sonia.